ice1000/guest0x0/.github/README.md

 ![image](https://user-images.githubusercontent.com/16398479/162851016-86f3f199-7ec8-42b7-adac-c43bbcc5ec3e.png)

 Fixed many bugs in the previous version, including proper conversion lures for path application and full de morgan laws.
+924 lines of Java.
 These functions are now accepted:

 ```
 def rotate (A : U) (a b : A) (p q : Eq A a b)